ingvildeb/cellpose_scripts/README.md

 **- plot_model_losses.py:** Script to plot train and test loss for your trained model.
 Saves an svg file with the plot.

 **- calculate_model_performance.py:** Script to calculate the precision, recall and F1 score of your trained model.
 The user inputs a set of validation images to test the model on.
 Outputs: (1) an .svg file for each validation image, showing the image, ground truth labels, predicted labels, true positives, false positives and false negatives, (2) a metrics summary report with the precision, recall and number of labels per validation image.
-The script also saves the average metrics to the training_record.csv file.
+The script also appends aggregate evaluation metrics to evaluation_log.csv.

 ## Scripts for running a cellpose model on section images
 **- run_cellpose_per_image.py:** Script that allows you to run a cellpose model on tif images.
 The user can input a single image or a folder of images, and adjust flow threshold and normalization behavior as desired.